 What now: Use your cash flow forecast to make data-driven decisions

-Building the chart itself is an important exercise, but it’s only as useful as the insights you take away from it.
+Building the cash flow projection chart itself is an important exercise, but it’s only as useful as the insights you take away from it.
 Instead of hiding it away for the remainder of the month, consult your cash flow projection when making important financial decisions about your business.

 If, for example, you anticipate a deficit in the months ahead, consider ways to cut your costs, increase sales, or save surpluses to help make up the difference.
 If you notice that payments often come in late, consider introducing a late penalty for bills past due.